 Denver and Pueblo, the two largest cities in Colorado, underwent similar experiences during the floods.
-Both cities had relatively large and professional organizations working within the community, e.g., Denver and Pueblo had police departments with 801 and 138 people respectively.
+Both cities had relatively large and professional organizations working within the community e.g., Denver and Pueblo had police departments with 801 and 138 people respectively.
 Both cities are county seats with a number of state offices located within their confines, and state capital offices are also situated in Denver.
 As for the smaller cities which were considered earlier, no forecast period existed for them.
 The first warning was decidedly an alert message.

 The reaction which followed the alert message was approximately the same for them as for other communities in the state.
 Police and fire departments handled the majority of the responsibility for disseminating the warning to the general public.
+In Denver and in Pueblo, radio stations played a somewhat more important role in the warning process than elsewhere.
+This was due chiefly to the greater concentration of stations, with more elaborate staffs and facilities in the larger cities.